What Is a Mutual Fund Sales Load?

 The Two Types of Mutual Fund Sales Loads

-Some mutual fund back end sales loads have a declining feature.
-This means that with each passing year, you would be forgiven from paying a portion of the sales load if you were to sell your investment.
-In most cases, a declining back end sales load would result in you owning no sales load at all if you held the investment for seven years or longer, which can encourage long-term thinking.
+Some mutual fund back-end sales loads have a declining feature.
+This means that with each passing year, you would be forgiven for paying a portion of the sales load if you were to sell your investment.
+In most cases, a declining back-end sales load would result in you owning no sales load at all if you held the investment for seven years or longer, which can encourage long-term thinking.
 You need to read the mutual fund prospectus, though, to find out the details of your specific holdings.

 What should be clear to you is that a mutual fund sales load results in less money in your pocket in most cases.
 That leads us to one of the most important rules of mutual fund investing: You should probably never buy a mutual fund that has a sales load.